wbosley/Scheduler/README.md

 ...however, this project has not been tested using Python 2, so there may be errors if using Python 2.
 Please try to use the project using a version of Python 3.

 These lines of code start a very basic Python web server that will be hosting index.html.
-Once the Python server is running, go to http://localhost:8000/ in your web browser and the scheduler should be available to use.
+Once the Python server is running, go to http://localhost:8000 in your web browser and the scheduler should be available to use.

-If upon correctly completing the steps above and navigating to http://localhost:8000/, there are any error messages at the bottom of the screen, please refer to the Google Quickstart tutorial's [troubleshooting](https://developers.google.com/calendar/api/quickstart/js#:~:text=the%20sample%20section.-,Troubleshoot%20the%20sample,-This%20section%20describes) section.
+If upon correctly completing the steps above and navigating to http://localhost:8000, there are any error messages at the bottom of the screen, please refer to the Google Quickstart tutorial's [troubleshooting](https://developers.google.com/calendar/api/quickstart/js#:~:text=the%20sample%20section.-,Troubleshoot%20the%20sample,-This%20section%20describes) section.
+A common error that can occur is the message ``idpiframe_initialization_failed: Not a valid origin for the client`` appearing at the bottom of the scheduler's web page.
+Advice for fixing this error can be found at the bottom of this readme file.

 <h2>USING THE SCHEDULER</h2>